 Radiographs are taken of every tooth in the mouth to discover problems, such as retained roots, enamel defects/fractures, abscesses and bone loss due to infection.
 This is done quickly and painlessly with state of the art digital veterinary dental sensors and instant image acquisition.

 The tartar and plaque that is visible above the gum line is removed so that all surfaces of each tooth may be visualized.

-The veterinarian evaluates the entire oral cavity and records any abnormalities on a special dental record.
+Our Sarasota veterinarians with extended dental education and training evaluate the entire oral cavity and record any abnormalities on a special dental record.
 Some abnormalities are: deep pockets in the gums around the teeth, any loose, broken or discolored teeth, any tongue or lip lesions or growths.

 Step 5: Polishing